Tinram/Go-Notes/README.md

 ```

 + **_** blank identifier: syntax requires var name, but logic does not
-+ block level scope: braces - inner variable can access outer variables, but not vice versa
++ block level scope: braces &ndash; inner variable can access outer variables, but not vice versa
 + unassigned values: `string ""`